jllopezpino/blog/_posts/2015-12-01-overlooked-skills-data-scientists.md

 ---
 layout: post
-title: 4 overlooked skills that data scientists need to cultivate
+title: Overlooked skills that data scientists need to cultivate
 excerpt: "Here are six overlooked skills you should try to cultivate if you want to start climbing your career ladder."
 tags: [data science, skills, jobs]
 modified: 2015-12-01